phptuts/starterkitforsymfony/docs/_posts/2017-07-22-api-1-email-password.md

  }
 ```

 4) The request is then passed to onAuthenticationSuccess and a credentialed response is returned.
 This will have a jws token for stateless authentication.
 A refresh token for getting a new jws token without email password login.
-As well a serialized user.
+As well a serialized user with serialization group user.

 ```
  {